ACCESS-NRI/MED-live-diagnostics/docs/index.rst

    If you wish to be able to access **ALL** the data in the ACCESS-NRI Intake Catalog, you will need to be a member of **ALL** supported projects.
 If you are unsure how to join projects on Gadi, please see the `NCI documentation <https://opus.nci.org.au/display/Help/How+to+connect+to+a+project>`_ for instructions.

-#. **RECOMMENDED** Join the ACCESS-NRI project ``xp65`` to gain access to the `ACCESS-NRI conda environment <https://github.com/ACCESS-NRI/MED-condaenv>`_ on Gadi which comes pre-loaded with everything you need
+#. **RECOMMENDED** Join the ACCESS-NRI project ``xp65`` to gain access to the `ACCESS-NRI conda environment <https://github.com/ACCESS-NRI/MED-condaenv>`_ on Gadi.
-   to run Model Live Diagnostics sessions.

 Installation and getting started
 ^^^^^^^^^^^^^
-The Model Live Diagnostics (med-diagnostics) package is pre-installed in the Gadi `ACCESS-NRI MED conda environment <https://github.com/ACCESS-NRI/MED-condaenv>`_.
-To use this environment for your ARE JupyterLab session, membership of the NCI project ``xp65``. simply set the following parameters in the ARE JupyterLab 'Advanced options':
+It is recommended that you use the `ACCESS-NRI MED conda environment <https://github.com/ACCESS-NRI/MED-condaenv>`_ that comes pre-installed with the Model Live Diagnostics package when running ARE JupyterLab sessions.
+To do this, simply set the following parameters in the ARE JupyterLab 'Advanced options':

 +-------------------------+----------------------------------+
 | Module directories      | ``/g/data/xp65/public/modules``  |